nafaaal/dotfiles/README.md

 cd dotfiles
 ```

-2️⃣ Use GNU Stow to create the symlinks:
+2️⃣ Use GNU Stow to stow the configurations you want, for example:

 ```
+stow vim
+stow zsh
-stow .
+stow tmux
 ```

-Your configuration files inside `dotfiles` are now linked into your home directory.

-Note - If the dotfile is already existing in `$HOME` you might have to delete it so that the symlink can be created
+This will symlink `.vimrc`, `.zshrc`, and `.tmux.conf` into your home directory from your organized `dotfiles` folders.

 ---